 In addition, Colo.
 Rev. Stat.
 Ann. § 19-7-303 establishes the Foster Youth in Transition Program "to provide extended child welfare services to eligible youth eighteen years of age or older but less than twenty-one years of age, or such greater age of foster care eligibility as required by federal law."
 Colo.
 Rev. Stat.
-Ann. § 19-7-303 further states that "[e]ach county department shall make the transition program available to eligible youth on a voluntary basis" and that "[t]he child welfare services provided through the transition program must be client-directed and developmentally appropriate"22
+Ann. § 19-7-303 further states that "[e]ach county department shall make the transition program available to eligible youth on a voluntary basis" and that "[t]he child welfare services provided through the transition program must be client-directed and developmentally appropriate . . . . "

-20 Colo.
+- (3) The department of local affairs may assist a county department in securing available housing vouchers through programs offered by the department of local affairs, such as the homeless solutions program, the housing choice voucher program, or any other appropriate supportive housing program for former foster care youth, specifically between the ages of eighteen and twenty-one, who are experiencing homelessness or imminent risk of homelessness.
+If appropriations are available, the department of local affairs may assist former foster care youth with security deposits related to housing. - (4) The managed care entity contracted with for the department of health care policy and financing's statewide managed care system shall assist a county department that opts to serve former foster care youth who are enrolled in medicaid. - (5) State institutions of higher education and community colleges shall work with the county departments to explore ways to support former foster care youth both financially and through other supportive services.
+This support includes reviewing the ability to provide tuition assistance and other fee waivers to former foster care youth. - (6) A county department may support former foster care youth pursuant to this section by developing a plan for services for a successful adulthood and transferring an amount of money out of the county's core services funding and into a fund for services for a successful adulthood. - Under Colo.
 Rev. Stat.
-Ann. § 26-5-113 (Extended services for former foster care youth) provides,

-(2) A county department may opt to serve former foster care youth who have been in the custody of the division of youth services if such youth are included in the plan for services for a successful adulthood.

-(3) The department of local affairs may assist a county department in securing available housing vouchers through programs offered by the department of local affairs, such as the homeless solutions program, the housing choice voucher program, or any other appropriate supportive housing program for former foster care youth, specifically between the ages of eighteen and twenty-one, who are experiencing homelessness or imminent risk of homelessness.
-If appropriations are available, the department of local affairs may assist former foster care youth with security deposits related to housing.

-(4) The managed care entity contracted with for the department of health care policy and financing's statewide managed care system shall assist a county department that opts to serve former foster care youth who are enrolled in medicaid.

-(5) State institutions of higher education and community colleges shall work with the county departments to explore ways to support former foster care youth both financially and through other supportive services.
-This support includes reviewing the ability to provide tuition assistance and other fee waivers to former foster care youth.(6) A county department may support former foster care youth pursuant to this section by developing a plan for services for a successful adulthood and transferring an amount of money out of the county's core services funding and into a fund for services for a successful adulthood.

-21 The text of Colo.
-Rev. Stat.
-Ann. § 26-5-101 cited here and elsewhere in this report includes amendments made by the enactment of House Bill 22-1295 during the 2022 Regular Session of the Colorado state legislature (effective July 1, 2022).
-22 Under Colo.
-Rev. Stat.
-Ann. § 19-7-305(1) (Available services and supports), the following services and supports must be offered:

-(a) Assistance with enrolling in the appropriate category of medicaid for which the participating youth is eligible;

-(1) A county department may coordinate certain services to former foster care youth who request such services in order to support such former foster care youth in becoming self-sufficient adults.
-This section is not meant to replace services for foster care youth who remain in the custody of a county department.
-The determination of whether a youth who is in foster care is ready to leave the custody of the county department remains under the jurisdiction of the court.
+Ann. § 19-7-305(1) (Available services and supports), the following services and supports must be offered: - (a) Assistance with enrolling in the appropriate category of medicaid for which the participating youth is eligible; - (b) Assistance with securing safe, affordable, and stable housing . . . . - (c) Case management services, including the development of a case plan with a roadmap to success for the participating youth, as well as assistance in the following areas, as appropriate, and with the agreement of the participating youth: - (I) Provision of resources to assist the participating youth in the transition to adulthood; - (II) Obtaining employment or other financial support and enhancing financial literacy; - (III) Obtaining a driver's license or other government-issued identification card; - (IV) Obtaining appropriate community resources and public benefits; - (V) Upon request, and if services are available, referral to services satisfying any juvenile or criminal justice system requirements and assisting with expunging the participating youth's court records, as appropriate, pursuant to section 19-1-306 [Expungement of juvenile delinquent records Definition]; - (VI) Pursuing educational goals and applying for financial aid, if necessary; - (VII) Upon request, and if services are available, referral to services for obtaining the necessary state court findings and applying for special immigrant juvenile status pursuant to federal law, as applicable, or applying for other immigration relief for which the participating youth may be qualified; - (VIII) Obtaining copies of health and education records; - (IX) Maintaining and building relationships with individuals who are important to the participating youth, including searching for individuals with whom the participating youth has lost contact; and - (X) Accessing information about maternal and paternal relatives, including any siblings.